curv3d/curv/ideas/compiler/IRep.md

       references to the definiens.
 The IR graph is a DAG, a structure which also supports common-subexpression elimination.
 Pointer equality of IR nodes means optimization-time equivalence.
-  * A block whose body is a list constructor is analyzed into something that looks like an abstract List to the IR abstract evaluator.
+  * A block whose body is a list constructor is analysed into something that looks like an abstract List to the IR abstract evaluator.
     * Maybe it's an IR_List_Expr, and all of the statements/actions associated with the block get shoved into the IR_Frame somehow.